 Volatile Organic Compounds (VOCs) include a wide variety of organic compounds, which may exist in the vapor phase at room temperature or bound to airborne particles.
 There are various potential origins such as perfumes, cleaning solutions, infiltration from outdoor air, heating ventilation and air conditioning (HVAC) systems, bacterial and fungal activities and product emissions.
 Products with the highest amounts of VOC emissions include: paints, fabrics and treatments, foam or stuffed cushions, plastics, adhesives, cleaning solvents, carpets and floorings.
 Other building material with high levels of VOC emissions arefurniture spray polishes, wood stains, plywood, particle board, fiberboard, and hardwoods.

-These are many of the common services requested today, however, if the service you are looking for is not listed, please call 919-914-1110 or email email@example.com.
+These are many of the common services requested today, however, if there is a particular service that not listed, please contact DRH.
+For a quote or schedule and appointment in Apex, Raleigh - Durham Area, or surrounding areas please call 919-914-1110 or email email@example.com